Anonymous

 On one of my last shoots in Australia, the photographer stopped mid shoot and started talking ‘privately’ with the stylist, loud enough that everyone could hear their conversation anyway.
 He sounded frustrated as he complained about the “stick figure” of a model he was being forced to work with and pleaded that the stylist put me in something to hide my slender limbs.
 Actually, his exacts words were “to beef her up a bit”.
 It was my first front on experience with criticism about my weight and boy did it sting.
 I felt embarrassed and blundered the rest of the shoot out of sheer awkwardness.

 On the advice of my agent and other model friends, I decided to move to Europe in the hopes of being able to fit in with what was a thinner industry than Australia with the ultra-waif look preferred by a lot of the high fashion houses.
 I worked successfully for a couple of months before I once again began to hear on a daily basis that I was just too thin.
 My thick skin and knowledge that I was actually a very healthy person only got me so far until people’s assumptions and criticisms of my supposed eating disorder began to mess with me to the point where my once nutritious and nourishing diet and lifestyle turned completely toxic.
+It wasn’t any of the rare eating disorders, but it still affected me greatly.
+My relationship with food became a constant battle.

 I loved modelling.
 I was good at it but apparently I was too thin for it.
 What else was I supposed to do but try and gain weight anyway I could to once again be accepted by the industry I loved so much.
 My salmon fillet with eggs and quinoa breakfast staple turned into doughnuts and milkshakes.
 Burgers, chips, pizza and pasta took place of the chicken breast and stir fried veg I once loved and bingeing on desserts somehow became a more effective way to spend my time than working out.